krishna200514/Vaishnavi-Collection-Dashboard-2022/README.md

 More than 90% of the products were delivered.

 ## Final Conclusion
-To improve the sales of Vrinda Store, a strategic marketing plan should be focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh.
+To improve the sales of Vaishnavi Collection, a strategic marketing plan should be focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh.
 This demographic represents a key consumer segment.
 The approach should include targeted digital marketing campaigns and personalized promotions on Amazon, Flipkart, and Myntra to capture their attention.